campfirein/byterover-zed-extension/README.md

 Add your custom rules to your workspace configuration in one of these locations:
 - `.zed/settings.json` (project-specific)
 - Global Zed settings (applies to all projects)

+## Learn More

+For more information about ByteRover's features, pricing, and capabilities, visit the [ByteRover homepage](https://www.byterover.dev/).

+Explore how ByteRover can 10x your development efficiency with agentic memory management and team collaboration features.